“Complexity is your enemy. Any fool can make something complicated. It is hard to make something simple.” (Sir Richard

 How to Play Bridge – Step 2 for Beginners

-Learning bridge can be like climbing a hill of sand.
-As you put each foot above you, you may slip and slide down a bit, but then, once you get your footing again, you can go further.
-Sometimes it doesn’t hurt to go back to where you started and quickly review the first lessons again.
+Learning bridge can be like climbing a slippery hill.
+As you put each foot above you, you may slide down a bit, but then, once you get your footing again, you can go further.
+Sometimes it doesn’t hurt to go back and start again at the bottom (i.e., review the first lessons again).
 That can help firm up the foundation.
 Concepts that seemed muddled and daunting the first time around may become much clearer from a second overview.
 Here are some additional lessons to improve and enhance a beginner’s level of knowledge and bring you to a new level.

 Pocket Guide for Beginner Bridge